-GDPR or General Data Protection Regulation have made changes related to profiling and automated decision making.
+General Data Protection Regulation (GDPR) has made changes related to profiling and automated decision making.
 Websites now need to prepare accordingly and make changes while collecting data and making automated decisions.
 The Regulation has placed strict rules around them making many believe that it will limit the use of automated decision-making methods.
 However, it aims to protect the rights and freedom of people.

-Profiling and automated decision making are two areas under GDPR that received its fair share of confusion.
-To understand the terms better that let us first discuss what profiling and automated decision making are.
+Profiling and automated decision making are two areas under GDPR that received their fair share of confusion.
+To understand the terms better, let us first discuss what profiling and automated decision-making are.

-Profiling is part of an automated decision making but is all about evaluation and not decision making.
+It is part of an automated decision making, but it is all about the evaluation and not decision making.

 Profiling Considerations under GDPR

-- Legitimate interests assessment need to be conducted beforehand.
-This should be done considering the impact of profiling with no discrimination towards anyone.
+- Conduct a legitimate interest assessment beforehand, considering the impact of profiling with no discrimination towards anyone.

 - The users have the right to object to profiling.
-If the data subject wishes to halt the profiling of their data, it should be complied with unless they are bound to a contract.
+If the data subject wishes to halt the profiling of their data, the organization must comply unless they are under a contract.

-- Data subjects can also object to profiling and use of their data by the websites when the data is required for any processing.
+- Data subjects can also object to profiling and use of their data when the data is required for any processing.

 - Users also have the right to be forgotten.
-They can request the website to delete their data that has been profiled.
-The websites have to delete the data and provide them with a copy of their personal data collected on receiving such a request within a month, free of charge.
+They can place a request to delete their data used for profiling.
+The organization is obliged to delete the data and provide them with a copy of it upon receiving such a request within a month.
+It should be free of charge.

 - Profiling of data of children irrespective of their age is not allowed.

-The clear definition of it would be making decisions by automated processing of data without any human involvement in the process.
+The precise definition of Automated Decision-making (ADM) would be making decisions by automated processing of data without any human involvement in the process.

-Any ADM or automated decision-making with human involvement will not qualify as an automated decision.
-But if a human inputs a data but the decision taken was automated, it can be considered as an automated decision.
+Any decision making with human involvement will not qualify as an automated decision.
+However, if it is automated decision-making with human involvement in profiling, then it can be considered as an automated decision.

 Often automated decision leads to discrimination against individuals.